shoken0x/wp-mjrecaptcha/readme.txt

 To install in regular WordPress and [WordPress MultiSite](http://codex.wordpress.org/Create_A_Network):

-1. Upload the `wp-recaptcha` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-mjrecaptcha` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. Get the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")
+1. Get the MJ-reCAPTCHA keys [here](http://mjrecaptcha.com "MJ-reCAPTCHA API keys")

 == Requirements ==

-* You need the reCAPTCHA keys [here](http://recaptcha.net/api/getkey?domain=www.blaenkdenum.com&app=wordpress "reCAPTCHA API keys") and/or the MailHide keys [here](http://mailhide.recaptcha.net/apikey "MailHide keys")
+* You need the MJ-reCAPTCHA keys [here](http://mjrecaptcha.com "MJ-reCAPTCHA API keys")
 * If you plan on using MailHide, you will need to have the [mcrypt](http://php.net/mcrypt "mcrypt") PHP module loaded (*Most servers do*)
 * If you turn on XHTML 1.0 Compliance you and your users will need to have Javascript enabled to see and complete the reCAPTCHA form
 * Your theme must have a `do_action('comment_form', $post->ID);` call right before the end of your form (*Right before the closing form tag*).
 Most themes do.